Paul Unongo: Advocacy and associations

 Unongo became a founding member and the Convener/Leader of the Arewa Consultative Forum (ACF).
 In 2017, Unongo succeeded Maitama Sule as the chairman of the Northern Elders' Forum.
 Until he died in 2022, he held the position of chairman of the governing council of the Nigerian Educational Research and Development Council.

 He received the Pacesetter Award in 2021, from the Benue Journalists Forum of Nigeria (BJFN).
 He was honored in recognition of his historic accomplishments as the First Tiv University Lecturer in history.

 Unongo was conferred with the national honour of Officer of the Federal Republic of Nigeria (OFR) by General Olusegun Obasanjo, the Head of State.

 Legacy

-Paul Unongo has lived a very impactful life in Nigeria.
-His political creations are Iyorchia Ayu, Gabriel Suswam, Steve Ugbah, Yima Sen, Samuel Ortom etc.
+Paul Unongo was a renown figure in Nigerian politics.
+During his career, he served as a mentor to several politicians, including Iyorchia Ayu, Gabriel Suswam, Steve Ugbah, Yima Sen, Samuel Ortom etc.

 His legacy as one of the Conveners/leaders of the Arewa Consultative Forum lives on as the group is still living up to its purpose of creation.

 The community of Tiv Students(CTS) is on all university campuses where there are at least a dozen Tiv students.

 Streets have been named after Unongo in Benue State and Abuja.